fluree/ledger/README.md

 Its contents will also be left in the `build/` directory for manual testing (e.g. `cd build && ./fluree_start.sh`).

+### System-wide installation

+`make install` will install fluree to `/usr/local` (by default) and you can then run `fluree` to start it up.
+Config files `fluree.properties` and `fluree-logback.xml` will be copied to `/usr/local/etc` if they don't already exist.
+You can modify them to your needs.

+If you want to install somewhere other than `/usr/local` you can set the `DESTDIR` variable like this: `make install DESTDIR=/other/path`.
+Fluree will then be installed to `/other/path/bin`, `/other/path/etc`, & `/other/path/share/java`.

 ### Releasing

 By default releases will be uploaded to the `fluree-releases-public` S3 bucket.